 Each student is assigned a mentor or articling principal, who will provide the student with support and assistance throughout the summer or articling term.
-In addition to the formal support program, students often develop excellent working relationships with many senior lawyers in our office.
+In addition to the formal support program, students will work directly with many senior lawyers in our office.

-Our student committee organizes monthly “Lunch N Learn” sessions for students and counsel to help promote education and knowledge transfer.
-The topics of recent sessions include: Hot Topics at MHP, eHealth Ontario, Independent Health Facilities, Transfer Payment Agreements and Government Agencies.
+Our student committee organizes monthly “Lunch and Learn” sessions for students and counsel to help promote education and knowledge transfer.
 Students are also included in all MAG-wide educational programs.

 Why choose us

 "In my second week of articling, I was brought onto a team that was developing high-profile legislation, which had significant practical effects on a large number of Ontarians.
 I had the opportunity to be a part of the regulation-making process, travel across the province to consult with stakeholders, and then go home to see the project profiled on the evening news and the front pages of the morning papers!"

 Students who work in our office have a unique opportunity to learn about health law in Ontario.
 Students are exposed to cutting-edge legal issues that are of great importance to the people of Ontario.

-One of the primary goals of our student program is to equip students with the skills, knowledge and judgment that will allow them to pursue a range of career opportunities within the legal profession.
+One of the primary goals of our student program is to equip students with the skills, knowledge and judgement that will allow them to pursue a range of career opportunities within the legal profession.
 In recent years, former articling students have gone on to start their professional careers as: